OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:26

-Therefore, I declare to you today that I am innocent of the blood of any of you.
+Therefore, I declare to you today that I am free from the responsibility for any of you.

 ## Acts 20:27

-For I did not hesitate to proclaim to you the whole counsel of God.
+For I did not hesitate to proclaim to you the entire plan of God.

 ## Acts 20:28